 That said, soaking is just the beginning of the fermentation process.
 If allowed to soak longer, those grains + water + acidity + warmth will equal fermentation and that is what we should really be after.

 Fermentation naturally produces an acidic environment that will pre-digest those grains for you.
 Fermentation naturally neutralizes anti-nutrients.
-Fermentation will naturally increase the vitamin and mineral content of your grains, giving you a more nourishing food product.
+Fermentation will naturally increase the vitamin content of your grains, giving you a more nourishing food product.
 Fermentation naturally decreases the starchiness of grains as the friendly organisms eat it up and produce acids.

 But fermentation takes more time than soaking and it produces an end product that may be too tangy for our western taste buds.
 I expect that is why in her book Nourishing Traditions, Sally Fallon has many recipes for soaked grains and a token sourdough recipe.